Amintore Fanfani: Secretary of Christian Democracy

-As secretary, he reorganized and rejuvenated the national party organization of the Christian Democrats, decreasing its strong dependence on the Catholic Church and the national government which had typified the De Gasperi period.
+As secretary, Fanfani reorganized and rejuvenated the national party organization of the DC, decreasing its strong dependence on the Catholic Church and the national government that had typified the De Gasperi period.
 During his tenure, he built a close relation with Enrico Mattei, the CEO of Eni.
 They remained key allies until Mattei's death in October 1962.

-However, his activist and sometimes authoritarian style, as well as his reputation as an economic reformer, ensured that the moderate and the right-wingers within the DC, who opposed the state's intrusion into the country's economic life, regarded him with distrust.
+Fanani's activist and sometimes authoritarian style, as well as his reputation as an economic reformer, ensured that the moderate and the right-wingers within the DC, who opposed the state's intrusion into the country's economic life, regarded him with distrust.
 His indefatigable energy and his passion for efficiency carried him far in politics, but he was rarely able to exploit fully the opportunities that he created.
 As an anonymous Christian Democrat bigwig once remarked: "Fanfani has colleagues, associates, acquaintances and subordinates, but I have never heard much about his friends."

 In May 1955, Einaudi's term as president of the Italian Republic came to an end, and Parliament had to choose his successor.
-Fanfani was promoting for the office the liberal Cesare Merzagora, who was then President of the Senate.
-However the right-wing of the party, led by Giuseppe Pella and Giulio Andreotti, organized an internal coup to get the Christian Democrat Giovanni Gronchi elected instead.
-The move received the surprising support of the Italian Communist Party (PCI) and Italian Socialist Party (PSI), and also of the Monarchist National Party (PNM) and the neo-fascist Italian Social Movement (MSI).
-After a bitter battle and the final crumbling of the centrist front, on 29 April 1955 Gronchi was elected President of the Republic with 658 votes out of 883.
+Fanfani was promoting for the office the liberal Cesare Merzagora, who was then president of the Senate; however, the right wing of the party, led by Pella and Andreotti, organized an internal coup to get Giovanni Gronchi elected instead.
+The move received the surprising support of the Italian Communist Party (PCI) and Italian Socialist Party (PSI), as well as the Monarchist National Party (PNM) and the neo-fascist Italian Social Movement (MSI).
+After a bitter battle and the final crumbling of the centrist front, Gronchi was elected president of the Italian Republic on 29 April 1955, with 658 votes out of 883.

-During his secretariat, he built good relations both with United States President Dwight D. Eisenhower and Secretary of State John Foster Dulles, culminated to a state visit to Washington D.C. in August 1956.
-The brutal suppression of 1956 Hungarian Revolution, saw him coordinating a strong anti-communist propaganda in the country.
+During his secretariat, Fanfani built good relations both with US President Dwight D. Eisenhower and Secretary of State John Foster Dulles, culminated to a state visit to Washington, D.C., in August 1956.
+The brutal suppression of 1956 Hungarian Revolution saw him coordinating a strong anti-communist propaganda in the country.